Absence Management Policy

 An HR team might consider these and other reasons why an employee might miss work when developing absence policy.
 Specific policies and relevant disciplinary action should be outlined for each type of absence.

-Absence Management Best Practice
+What are Absence Management Best Practices?

 The best absence management policies are ones that are clear and fair, and developed to fit the needs and resources of the organization.
 They strike a careful balance between offering sufficient time off to account for sickness, and being strict enough to discourage unnecessary absence and lost productivity.